IPG1094: First-in-Class Small-Molecule Inhibitor of MIF Tautomerase Activity

 image.png

-■ During an acute ischemic stroke, MIF is a pivotal pro-inflammatory cytokine that becomes markedly elevated.
-It drives the pathological cascade by promoting blood-brain barrier (BBB) disruption, cerebral edema, and neuronal cell death.
+■ During acute ischemic stroke, MIF acts as a key upstream pro-inflammatory cytokine that is rapidly and markedly upregulated.
+It initiates and amplifies the pathological cascade by promoting blood-brain barrier (BBB) disruption, cerebral edema, glial cell activation, and neuronal cell death—processes that cause permanent neurological disability.

-■ By inhibiting MIF tautomerase activity at the apex of this inflammatory hierarchy, IPG1094 is designed to interrupt these processes, thereby preserving BBB integrity, attenuating endothelial and neuronal cell death, reducing infarct volume, and mitigating the resulting neurological deficits.
+■ By inhibiting MIF tautomerase activity at the apex of this inflammatory hierarchy, IPG1094 interrupts these damaging pathways, thereby preserving BBB integrity, reducing neuronal apoptosis, limiting infarct volume, and mitigating long-term neurological deficits.

 Key Differentiation

-■ Disease-Modifying Neuroprotection: Unlike current therapies (thrombolysis, thrombectomy) that primarily focus on restoring blood flow, IPG1094 directly addresses the secondary neuroinflammatory damage that causes long-term disability.
+■ Disease-Modifying Neuroprotection: Unlike standard-of-care therapies (thrombolysis and mechanical thrombectomy) that only restore blood flow, IPG1094 directly targets the secondary neuroinflammatory cascade responsible for most long-term disability.

-■ Extending the Therapeutic Window: Its unique mechanism positions it as a potential disease-modifying therapy capable of extending protection beyond the acute reperfusion window, potentially benefiting a wider patient population.
+■ Extended Therapeutic Window: Its unique mechanism positions it as a potential therapy capable of providing neuroprotection beyond the narrow acute reperfusion window, potentially benefiting a much larger patient population.

-■ Brain-Penetrant for Direct CNS Action: IPG1094's ability to cross the BBB is critical for stroke therapy, allowing it to directly modulate MIF activity within the central nervous system where the damage occurs.
+■ Direct CNS Activity: IPG1094's robust BBB penetration allows it to act directly within the central nervous system, where ischemic damage occurs.

 Current Development & Status

-■ Foundation of Safety: The completed Phase 1 trial in healthy subjects provides a strong safety and tolerability foundation for its development in the acute stroke patient population.
+■ Phase 1 (Completed): The completed Phase 1 trial in healthy subjects provides a strong safety and tolerability foundation for its development in the acute stroke patient population.

 ■ Phase 2 Initiation: IND applications for ischemic stroke have been approved by the FDA.
-A Phase 2 clinical trial is anticipated to commence in the first half of 2026 to evaluate its efficacy and safety in acute ischemic stroke patients.
+A Phase 2 clinical trial is anticipated to commence to evaluate its efficacy and safety in acute ischemic stroke patients.

 In vivo Properties